School of Natural Resources and Environment

 BMW’s reduction was twofold: The success of the Mini Cooper and efficiencies in key models.
 According to BMW, they have continued to improve: one percent for cars, and seven percent for light trucks from 2005-2008.

 While BMW was going smaller Toyota was going bigger.
 Toyota’s cars had a fourteen percent efficiency gain.
 One would think that was because of the Prius, but DeCicco says it was because of the Corolla.
 This makes sense: if Toyota makes Corollas more efficient, and they sell a lot more Corollas than they do Prius’, the efficiency is going to get better.

 Toyota saw an efficiency improvement in their trucks, but the production of trucks brought down the entire fleet efficiency numbers.

 DeCicco makes the point that the internal combustion engine is not going to go away.
 Since gasoline usage is directly related to CO2 emissions automobile companies are being told they have to increase their miles per gallon.

 DeCicco talks about what options lay ahead for auto efficiency and fuel efficiency.
 DeCicco compares gasoline and electricity, using the Mini Cooper.

 We still don’t have an energy policy.
-We are on the verge of bringing out advanced technology electric cars and we still have not had a group of consumers, automakers, utility companies and policymakers sit down and draft an energy policy.
+We are on the verge of bringing out advanced technology electric cars and we still have not had a group of consumers, automakers, utility companies, and policymakers sit down and draft energy policy.

-Coal fired plants that produce electricity are the second biggest CO2 emitters and as the United States pushes for electric cars there will be an even bigger push to switch off of coal as a means for electricty.
+Coal-fired plants that produce electricity are the second biggest CO2 emitters and as the United States pushes for electric cars there will be an even bigger push to switch off of coal as a means for electricity.